copernicus-mogley/zkav.club/opportunities/README.md

 ### Post-production

+These skills matter, but right now they’re secondary to getting source material safely published and documented.
+Post-production gigs are funding-dependent and may be occasional until we secure more support.
+If you join this skill network, expect lighter and less predictable volume for now.

 * **Editing:** Long-form edits.
 (Example: one full talk or one full conversation, cleaned up and ready to publish.)

 * **Clips:** 2–4× 30–60s videos for social.